RedHatInsights/insights-core-tutorials/docs/ruletut_rule.rst

         ERROR_KEY_IS_FEDORA: "This machine ({{hostname}}) runs {{product}}.",
     }

-Here we defined the ``Jinga`` template for message to be displayed for the response tag for either pass or fail
+Here we define the ``Jinja2`` template for message to be displayed for either response tag

 .. code-block:: python